Patients and Public

 - Planning public engagement events including contributing to the agenda

 - Producing materials to be used for communications with patients and the public via our website and other channels

 How can I become a Genomic Patient and Public Ambassador?

 If you are interested in becoming a Genomic Patient and Public Ambassador please read our role description.
-If you would like to find out more information then please email us or use our contact form.
+If you would like to find out more information then please contact us.

 In your message, it would be great if you could briefly outline why you are interested in this role.
 Don’t forget to include your name and contact details!

 Public participation in research helps provide valuable knowledge to support people live healthier and better lives now and in the future.
 Through medical research we can:

 - diagnose diseases earlier or more accurately

 - improve health and care for generations to come

 - ensure everyone has a better quality of life